Todd75/reading-notes/201class1.md

     5. What is a Variable and why are they important in JavaScript?

      A variable is a container that stores values.
 They are imprortant because they allow you to assign a name to any vale you desire and recall it later in the code.
 This can save time and keep your code clean.

-## Intro to HTML

-HTML(HyperText Markup Language) is a markup language that tells web browsers how to structure the web page you are viewing.

-The HTML Element is made up an opening tag, attributes, content, and a closing tag.

 **Questions related to HTML reading:**